yoheimuta/gcache/README.md

 `gcache` is a http server that manages [groupcache](https://github.com/golang/groupcache) for the `Redis database`.

 It enables your project built by `except golang` to introduce groupcache via http protocol.
-When each many process caches in many instances(like application servers) loads indivisualy data from the Redis database, the problems are the `Redis database loads like CPU usage %`  and `wasteful memory(which is the same data) for many processes in many instance`.
+When each many process caches in many instances(like application servers) loads indivisualy data from the Redis database, the problems are the `Redis database loads like CPU usage %`  and `wasteful memory(which is the same data) for many processes in many instances`.

 (Refering to and modifying a part of groupcache README) Whereas process caches just says "Sorry, cache miss"(ex. because of origin data updated), often resulting in a `thundering herd of Redis database (or whatever) loads` from an unbounded number of clients (which has resulted in several fun outages), groupcache coordinates cache fills such that only one load in one process of an entire replicated set of processes populates the cache, then multiplexes the loaded value to all callers.